Whenever a story has an army, there's almost always some kind of elite group that serve as the guardians of the leader.

 If you visit the Vatican, you will see them.
 Their uniforms look like a cross between Stuart doublets and hose and stripy red, blue and orange pyjamas.
 They are everywhere!!
 However - they are armed, and not only with sabres at their hips.
 They are also very devoted, very religious, and do not suffer fools, especially people who laugh at their uniforms.

 Interesting historical fact: the Swiss are allowed to have soldiers on their home soil and the Vatican only.
 The Swiss Constitution expressly forbids their natives from serving in any other military or as mercenaries, after the Swiss gained a reputation for being the deadliest mercenaries the world had ever seen.
+Their use by anyone other than the Vatican and Switzerland itself can constitute a warcrime without some serious exceptions.

 The SS started as a personal military bodyguard for Hitler, intentionally meant to remind people of Napoleon's Imperial Guard and the Praetorians.